 Friends for Mental Health, Interactive presentation

-I recently gave an interactive presentation hosted by Friends for Mental Health (FFMH), a West Island (Montreal) organization that supports the family caregivers of people with mental health issues.
+In September 2019, I gave an interactive presentation hosted by Friends for Mental Health (FFMH), a West Island (Montreal) organization that supports the family caregivers of people with mental health issues.
 The title of my workshop was: “Mad Like Me: Bipolar Disorder from a Patient’s Perspective”.
 My goal was to help caregivers consider bipolar disorder from the patient’s perspective so that they could treat us with greater empathy when our disorder causes us to act irrationally, inconsiderately, or even dangerously.
 I said that it’s not the patient who’s acting this way, it’s the disorder.
 And we need our caregiver’s help, understanding, and patience to tame the bipolar beast.

 At the same time, I acknowledged the vital fact that caregivers need to take good care of their own mental health and wellbeing, especially when the patient is in crisis.
 That’s usually when caregivers drop everything and devote all their energy to getting their loved one back on track.
 But if caregivers burn out from putting the needs of the patient ahead of their own – or worse, become mentally unstable themselves – they won’t help anyone: not themselves, and certainly not the patient in crisis.
 Caregivers need to put their own oxygen masks on first before assisting others!